top of page

 Gravy - AVOID

-They are high in fat and salt, as well as wheat flour, sugar, skimmed milk, potato starch, onion powder, and some contain palm oil!
+Instant gravy (powders and granules) should never be fed to dogs.
+They are high in fat, salt, and contain harmful ingredients like wheat flour, sugar, skimmed milk, potato starch, onion powder, and sometimes palm oil.

 Sweet Potato - Caution